 Angela Zappone 206-498-7763

-Craniosacral Therapist: A key outward sign of OMDs and restrictive tongue-tie is a head-forward, muscle strain pattern, with neck, shoulder and TMJ tension.
-Angie has 7 years of experience working with physicians in a Pediatric office addressing such muscle strains and tensions.
-Angie is also a certified nutrition counselor and lectured on the role of diet on inflammation and general health.
+Craniosacral Therapist: A significant sign of OMDs and restrictive tongue-tie is a head-forward, muscle strain pattern, with neck, shoulder and TMJ tension.
+Angie is a certified craniosacral therapist and certified nutrition counselor.
+She has lectured on the role of diet on inflammation and general health.
 She understands the health of the mouth and the orofacial structures are a part of the entire body as a whole.
-She has an amazing group of massage therapist, craniosacral therapist, dentist, orthodontists and airway specialist, and body workers she collaborates with and refers to.
-It often takes a team to address and treat OMDs.
+She also works in collaboration with an amazing group of massage therapist, dentist, orthodontists, ENTs, airway specialist, and body workers It takes a team to address and treat OMDs.

 Craniosacral Therapy as an adjunctive therapy to myofunction sessions is often recommended in the airway and myofunctional community.
 It can greatly help abnormal tension patterns to relax and release in a gentle, non-invasive manner.
 3 free Craniosacral visits are gifted in her full myofunctional therapy program.